You are here

 The Back Story: Constructing the Performing Arts Center

-The UNLV Performing Arts Center's spring calendar is filled with award-winning musicians, stunning productions, and thought-provoking lectures.
+The UNLV Performing Arts Center's calendar is filled with award-winning musicians, stunning productions, and thought-provoking lectures.
 Visit the PAC website for details.

 Every building on campus has its own unique origin story but the UNLV Performing Arts Center's construction was particularly tortuous.
 The result was something none of the original participants imagined.